 Overall, reliability testing results indicated good to excellent performance measure score reliability.
-The mean signal-to-noise ratio was very strong in the overall sample, with the signal being 77 times as strong as the noise, on average.
-The lowest mean signal-to-noise ratio was 70.9 in the lowest sample size quartile, indicating excellent signal strength even in facilities with the smallest sample sizes.
+The mean signal-to-noise ratio was very strong in the overall sample, with the signal being 71.1 times as strong as the noise, on average.
+The lowest mean signal to noise ratio was 64.9 in the lowest sample size quartile, indicating excellent signal strength even in facilities with the smallest sample sizes.
 The confidence interval of the performance measure score had a very narrow range, particularly in comparison with the range of the measure scores.
-These findings indicate that the performance measure score has excellent precision and largely represents systematic differences in quality of care across the measured entities rather than random variation or error.
+These findings indicate that the performance measure score has excellent precision, and largely represents systematic differences in quality of care across the measured entities rather than random variation or error.

-Intraclass correlation coefficients below 0.5 indicate low reliability; between 0.5 and 0.7, moderate; above 0.7, good; and above 0.9, excellent reliability.9 The ICC for the overall IRF sample was 0.77, indicating good reliability.
-When examined by facility sample size, the smallest quartile had moderate reliability, the middle quartiles had good reliability, and the largest quartile had excellent reliability.
+Intraclass correlation coefficients below 0.5 indicate low reliability; between 0.5 and 0.7, moderate; above 0.7, good; and above 0.9, excellent reliability.
+The ICC for the overall SNF sample was 0.74, indicating good reliability.
+When examined by facility sample size, the first two quartiles had moderate reliability, and the last two quartiles had good reliability.